lowlowd/NEWCOMER-OFFER/src/data/post/koho-vs-wealthsimple-savings.md

 | **Budgeting Tools** | ✓ | ✗ |
 | **Optimized for Small Balances** | ✓ | ✗ (Best for large deposits/investors) |

+New users can boost their savings immediately with the KOHO promotion—get up to $65 with our [KOHO promo code](/).

+Want more fintech comparisons?
+See how [KOHO compares to Neo Financial](/koho-vs-neo-financial-2025) too.

 ## Why KOHO Is the Best Savings Account in Canada for Most People

 Choosing a savings platform isn't just about the headline interest rate—it's about who can actually benefit from those rates.
 For Canadians who want a simple, effective, and rewarding savings solution, KOHO delivers: